xli7654321/Neo-CYPi/README.md

-# Uni-CYPred
+# NEXT-CYPInh

-Uni-CYPred is an open-source software specifically designed for predicting potential inhibitors of Cytochrome P450 enzymes based on our existing best models.
+NEXT-CYPInh is an open-source software specifically designed for predicting potential inhibitors of Cytochrome P450 enzymes based on our existing best models.

 ## Usage